timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 ![z rock formation](/img/blog_rotavicentina_day3-5x7-4568.jpg "z rock formation")

-With three kilometres to go the path passed by a small fishing harbour, and then continued for 2km alongside a small local road.
-On the outskirts of town the path ventured back to the coast for a last hurrah to end the spectacular day.
+With three kilometres to go, the path passed by a small fishing harbour, and then continued for 2km alongside a small local road.
+On the outskirts of town, the path ventured back to the coast for a last hurrah to end the spectacular day.

 Felt great to be in town so early, AND with such great access to views!
 Zambujeira do Mar sits right on the ocean and so we were excited to spend some time sitting while taking in the sun and ocean.